charlesq34/DIY-Deep-Learning-Workstation/README.md

 sudo apt-get install cuda
 ```

-Restart the PC to activate CUDA driver.
+Restart the computer to activate CUDA driver.
 Now your screen resolution should be automatically changed to highest resolution for the display!

 ### Install cuDNN